 More than a few people are surprised to learn that a portion of the cost of their medical and dental expenses can be subtracted, or deducted, from their adjusted gross income.
 However, on your 2012 taxes, only medical and dental expenses that meet the government’s minimum required amount, which is anything above 7 ½ percent of your adjusted gross income (AGI), are eligible.

-In other words, if you’re medical expenses aren’t equal to or greater than 7 and a half percent of your income, you can’t claim them as tax deductions.
+In other words, if your medical expenses aren’t equal to or greater than 7 and a half percent of your income, you can’t claim them as tax deductions.

 Of course, these expenses can only be deducted from your income if you itemize your tax deductions instead of taking the standard deduction.